marenbeam/marenbeam.com/blog/hosting-a-static-site-with-docker-traefik-v2-ssl-and-cron.md

 * [Swarm mode](https://docs.docker.com/engine/swarm/) enabled on the host
 * Automatic deploy/update with GitHub and [cron](https://en.wikipedia.org/wiki/Cron)

-**Why swarm mode and traefik?** I’ll touch on that in a future post, where I’ll explore in-depth how and why you might host a single-node docker cluster in swarm mode.
+**Why swarm mode and traefik?** I’ll touch on that in a future post, where I’ll explore how and why you might host a single-node docker cluster in swarm mode.

-### Prep:
+## Prep:

 * Install Debian on the host, and set up SSH
 * Install [docker](https://docs.docker.com/install/linux/docker-ce/debian/) and [docker compose](https://docs.docker.com/compose/install/#install-compose-on-linux-systems) on the host